lawalyusuf/FlashCards/README.md

 ## 📌 What I Learn

-👉 How to create and use React Components.
+👉 How to create and use React Components. <br>
-👉 Passing data between components using Props.
+👉 Passing data between components using Props. <br>
-👉 Conditional rendering with JSX.
+👉 Conditional rendering with JSX. <br>
 👉 Using React Hooks like useState for dynamic interactions.